Arvinth-Krishna/Reco-PC-Server/README.md

 Installing Reco PC Server is an easy 3 minute process. [🎬 YouTube - Reco Playlist](https://www.youtube.com/playlist?list=PLwfmXAeVRyvkiFj_kyodNsd2uUa-0yrAG)

-If you have any issues with Reco or you just want the lates news on the developement of the bot you can visit our [support server](https://discord.gg/SMJ44xQz7p) for more info.
+If you have any issues with Reco or you just want the latest news on the developement of the bot you can visit our [support server](https://discord.gg/SMJ44xQz7p) for more info.